valu-digital/npm-packages/packages/react-inline/README.md

 # React Inline

-Tool for writing inline Scripts and CSS in React.
+Tool for writing inline styles and scripts in React.

 Often used in Next.js `_document.tsx` files.